Absolutely maximally entangled pure states of multipartite quantum systems: Setting the stage

 The degree of mixing of a density matrix can be measured by the von Neumann entropy, $S(\rho)=-\tr (\rho \log \rho)$.
-Thus the {\em entropy of entanglement} of the pure state $|\psi\rangle$ with respect to the partition $A|B$ reads, $E(\psi)= S(\rho_A)=S(\rho_B)$.
-The maximum, $S(\rho_A)=|A| \log d$, is achieved for a state maximally entangled with respect to this partition \cite{Karol-GeoQstates2006}.
+Thus the {\em entropy of entanglement} of the pure state $|\psi\rangle$ with respect to the partition $\mcC|\mclC$ reads, $E(\psi)= S(\rho_\mcC)=S(\rho_{\mclC})$.
+The maximum, $S(\rho_\mcC)=|\mcC| \log d$, is achieved for a state maximally entangled with respect to this partition \cite{Karol-GeoQstates2006}.

-As already mentioned in the introduction, in the search for highly entangled multipartite states, {\em absolutely maximally entangled} state, shortened to AME, (pronounced {\em Aa-may}), have been singled out as those such that for any bipartition $A|B$ as defined above, one has uniformly $S_{AB}=|A|\log d$.
-This is the case if, and only if, for any choice of $A$ and $B$ the matrix $T_{AB}$ obtained by flattening of the tensor $T_{i_1 \cdots i_N}$, as in Eq.~\ref{eq:reshaping}, is unitary up to a constant, so that all the density matrices $\rho_A$ are maximally mixed.
+As already mentioned in the introduction, in the search for highly entangled multipartite states, {\em absolutely maximally entangled} state, shortened to AME, (pronounced {\em Aa-may}), have been singled out as those such that for any bipartition $\mcC|\mclC$ as defined above, one has uniformly $S(\rho_{\mcC})=|\mcC|\log d$.
+This is the case if, and only if, for any choice of $\mcC$ the matrix $T_{\mcC}$ obtained by flattening of the tensor $T_{i_1 \cdots i_N}$, as in Eq.~\ref{eq:reshaping}, is unitary up to a constant, so that all the density matrices $\rho_\mcC$ are maximally mixed \cite{Helwig2012,helwig2013existApplic}.
 From an information theoretic perspective, these states are such that any bipartition of it leads to maximal ignorance of the whole state if only local operations are performed.

 AME states shared among $N$ parties of local dimension $d$ each are denoted AME$(N,d)$.
 It remains an open problem (item 35 in a list of Open Problems at \cite{IQOQI}) to determine the pairs $N$ and $d$, for which states AME$(N,d)$ exist.
-To begin with AME$(2,d)$ exists for all $d>1$, and are simply generalizations of the qubit Bell states: Similar AME$(3,d)$ exists for all $d>1$ as a generalization of the GHZ state:
+To begin with AME$(2,d)$ exists for all $d>1$, and are simply generalizations of the qubit Bell states: { Note that a locally rotated state, $\ket{\Phi_U} = \frac{1}{\sqrt{d}} \sum_{j=0}^{d-1} \ket{j} \otimes U|j\rangle$ is also maximally entangled for any local unitary matrix $U$ of order $d$. }